-- Honor Roll Secondary students earning a 3.5 GPA or above in their LCA classes earn a place on the quarterly Honor Roll.
+- Honor Roll Middle or High School students earning a 3.5 GPA or above in their LCA classes earn a place on the quarterly Honor Roll.
 All academic classes for which a student earns a letter grade that appears on the quarterly LCA report card are included in the determination of the Honor Roll.
-This honor is available to both full-time and part-time LCA students. - High Honor Roll Secondary students earning A's (A+ or A) in all their academic classes at the completion of a semester earn a place on the High Honor Roll.
+This honor is available to both full-time and part-time LCA students. - High Honor Roll Middle or High School students earning A's (A+ or A) in all their academic classes at the completion of a semester earn a place on the High Honor Roll.
 All classes for which a student earns a letter grade for the semester, including dual enrollment classes, are considered in the determination of the High Honor Roll.
 A student must be enrolled in at least six classes for the semester in order to be eligible for the High Honor Roll.